PowerShell/DscResources/CONTRIBUTING.md

 ### Contributing to documentation
 One of the easiest ways to contribute to a PowerShell project is by helping to write and edit documentation.
 All of our documentation hosted on GitHub is written using [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/) in the style of [this example](DscResourcesExampleHelp.md).
-Please make sure to also follow our [style guidelines](#style-guidelines) when writing documentation.

 To [edit an existing file](https://help.github.com/articles/editing-files-in-another-user-s-repository/), simply navigate to it and click the "Edit" button.
 GitHub will automatically create your own fork of our repository where you can make your changes.